-The weight recommendations below are a guideline for use in deep, fluffy snow.
+The weight recommendations above are a guideline for use in deep, fluffy snow.
 For damp or compact snow, the snowshoes will work well with up to a 50-pound higher load.
 You will need bindings as well.

 The Snowshoes are made with leather lacing and ash splint frames.
 These traditional style snowshoes are more adaptable to different snow conditions than more modern snowshoes.
 With a little bit of care and maintenance, these working snowshoes can be handed down to future generations.

 Please note that these snowshoes are functional ones made by a Native American-owned and operated company in a production environment for actual use by enthusiasts.
 If you are looking for finely finished, hand-crafted snowshoes made by an artisan using moose sinew with fine webbing and a lot of detail work, these may not be for you.
 We sometimes have a selection of used snowshoes that will meet this requirement.
 If you want to hit the trails with real wooden snowshoes, then these are perfect.

 The lacing must be varnished regularly to keep the hide from sagging.
 Our supplier uses boat varnish which can be purchased at most hardware stores.
 If the lace becomes limp after use, it must be dried slowly (away from a direct heat source), and then generously varnished with an exterior oil-based varnish.
 Do not allow wet lacing to freeze by leaving in the trunk of a car, for example.
 Snowshoes should be stored in a cool, dry place away from the sun and rodents, which may be fond of rawhide.